MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/licensing-and-activation-data-sent-to-office-365-by-office-365-proplus.md

 ## Checking the status of the Office 365 subscription
 <a name="BKMK_CheckSubscriptionStatus"> </a>

 Once Microsoft 365 Apps is installed and activated, a process runs once a day to connect to the Office Licensing Service.
-The purpose is to check whether the Office 365 subscription is still active or if it has changed in any way.
+The purpose is to check whether the Office 365 (or Microsoft 365) subscription is still active or if it has changed in any way.
 The connection needs to succeed at least once a month for Microsoft 365 Apps to remain fully functional.

 Microsoft 365 Apps connects to the Office Licensing Service, and sends the following data: